 Further information on our Board roles and responsibilities are available on our website, www.s4capital.com/investors.
+The role of the Board continued

 Directors' performance

 During the year, the Executive Chairman held meetings with individual Directors at which, among other things, their individual performance was discussed.
 Informed by the Executive Chairman's ongoing observation of individual Directors during the year, these discussions form part of the basis for recommending the election and re-election of Directors at the Company's AGM, and includes consideration of the Director's performance and contribution to the Board and its Committees, their time commitment and the Board's overall composition.